Claustrophobia and the MRI Machine

 MRI Procedures are a Big Problem for Claustrophobic People

 For anyone who's anxious or claustrophobic, the idea of feeling trapped in the small, loud space of the Magnetic Resonance Imaging (MRI) machine is daunting, to say the least.
-For some, the anxiety may even be a deterrent to having the procedure done and fears might seem to outweigh the benefits.
+For some, the anxiety may even be a deterrent to having the procedure, as fears may seem to outweigh the benefits.

 Don't let your fears control you.
-During the past 20 years, a severely claustrophobic friend of mine has undergone approximately 25 MRI procedures.
-He's had plenty of time and opportunity to develop a bag of tricks to help him cope, tips he shared with me and I share with you here.
+During the past 24 years, a severely claustrophobic friend of mine has undergone approximately 30 MRI procedures.
+He's had plenty of time and opportunity to develop a bag of tricks to help him cope—tips he shared with me, and I share with you here.
 In this article, I will discuss those tools for how to manage your claustrophobia, tips that will be useful to anyone who has to undergo an MRI procedure, especially for the first time.
+If you need more information, I will also provide a list of helpful resources at the end of the article.

 Tunnel MRI MachineClick thumbnail to view full-size